thatandromeda/open_paren/_posts/2015-11-03-ed-summers-and-bergis-jules.md

 tags: upcoming
 ---

-_Watch this space for a Google Hangout-on-Air embed around 11am Eastern on 3 November 2015._
+_Watch this space for a viode embed around 11am Eastern on 3 November 2015._

 {% comment %}{{ video here }}{% endcomment %}